3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 </outer-tag>
 ```

-Note that when placing a tag inside another tag, you should indent the new tag to show it is a child of its parent tag.
+Note that when placing a tag inside another tag, you should indent the new tag to show that it is a child of its parent tag.

-##### Example of an Anchor containing an Image
+##### Example of an Anchor tag containing an Image tag

 ```html
 <a href="www.w3.org" target="_blank">